rohitkumar9710/CP-almanac/Documentation/Chapter 5 Graph/DFS on 2D Grid/dfs_on_2d_grid.md

-### Topic name - Graph

-### Sub-topic - DFS on 2D Grid
+## DFS on 2D Grid
 <br>

 ### What actually is DFS on 2-D Grid?
 #### Depth First Search on 2-D Grid is a basic algorithm for traversing or searching 2-D grids.
-Given idea can also be extended to grids with more than 2 dimensions.
+Idea explained here can also be extended to grids with more than 2 dimensions.

 <br>